did-hack/didhack.xyz/_pages/information.md

 - What is the best way to render a Verifiable Credential in a product considering both technical requirements and user experience?
 - How can biometrics be incorporated into the issuance and/or verification process for Verifiable Credentials?

+## Judging Criteria

+Fundamentals - How well does the solution consider and showcase concepts core to decentralized identity?

+Functionality - Is this a solution that can be realistically implemented?
+To what extent has the team attempted to demonstrate functionality?

+Usefulness - Is the solution practical and useful?
+Does the solution consider real-world adoption?

+Creativity - How innovative is the solution?

 # FAQ
 ### What are the discord channel links?